This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Many of Kanazawa Castle’s buildings were burnt down in repeated fires through the years, but several structures such as Ishikawamon Gate and Sanjikken Nagaya, are still standing.

-In recent times there has been a project to rebuild the historic buildings of the former castle.
-Hishi Yagura Turret , which overlooks the northern approach to the castle, Hashizume-mon Tsuzuki Yagura Turret, which guards the entrance to the central area of the castle grounds, and Gojikken Nagaya Storehouse, which runs between the turrets, were the first buildings to be reconstructed.
-They were completely rebuilt to their original appearance using traditional techniques and materials and opened to the public in 2001.
+For example, Hishi Yagura Turret, which overlooks the northern approach to the castle, Hashizume-mon Tsuzuki Yagura Turret, which guards the entrance to the central area of the castle grounds, and Gojikken Nagaya Storehouse, which runs between the turrets were the first buildings to be reconstructed.

-The admission to the castle grounds is free and it is open year-round.
+Admission to the castle grounds is free and it is open year-round.
 Opening hours are 7 am to 6 pm from March 1st to October 15th and 8 am to 5 pm from October 15th to the end of February.

-The admission to the turrets and storehouse area is 310 yen.
+Admission to the turrets and storehouse area is 310 yen.
 Opening hours are 9 am to 4:30 pm.
 It is open year-round.

 Kenrokuen Garden

-Kenrokuen Garden is ranked by the Japanese as one of the top three most beautiful gardens in Japan.
 In my opinion, it is a must-see place for any visitor to Kanazawa and one of the best things to do in Kanazawa no matter when you are visiting.
 You will be amazed by the beauty of this place.

 Kenrokuen Garden gives an impression of naturalness.
 Yet, do not be misled.
 There is nothing natural about it.
-Kenrokuen Garden is a result of two centuries of dexterously remodeling of nature by the master gardeners of the feudal era.
-And the final result is an expression of idealized nature where various elements of vegetation and topography are incorporated to enchant and surprise the senses.
+Kenrokuen Garden is a result of two centuries of dexterous remodeling of nature by the master gardeners of the feudal era.

 Kotoji-toro stone lantern is the most famous structure in the garden.
 It is built with two legs to represent the bridge of a koto—a traditional Japanese stringed instrument similar to a harp.
-The lantern has come to symbolize the city of Kanazawa.
+The lantern has come to symbolize the city of Kanazawa

 Naga-machi Buke Yashiki District

-The samurai who flourished in Kanazawa during the Edo Period (1603-1868) were almost nothing like samurai in the other parts of Japan.
 Under the Maeda rule, the Edo Period was a peaceful, golden age.
 The samurai focused their attention and energy on scholarly pursuits and craftsmanship instead of military quests.
-They built and lived in beautiful residences with opulent gardens surrounded by thick earthen walls.
+They built and lived in beautiful residences with surrounded by opulent gardens.

 One of the places worth visiting in Naga-machi Buke Yashiki District is Nomura Samurai House.